awsdocs/amazon-cloudwatch-user-guide/doc_source/ContainerInsights-Prometheus-Setup-memcached-ecs.md

 The [ memchached\_exporter](https://github.com/prometheus/memcached_exporter) \(Apache License 2\.0\) is one of the Prometheus official exporters\.
 By default the memcache\_exporter serves on port 0\.0\.0\.0:9150 at `/metrics.`

-The docker images in the following two docker hub repositories are used in this tutorial:
+The Docker images in the following two Docker Hub repositories are used in this tutorial:
 + [ Memcached](https://hub.docker.com/_/memcached?tab=description)
 + [ prom/memcached\-exporter](https://hub.docker.com/r/prom/memcached-exporter/)

 **Prerequisite**

 To collect metrics from a sample Prometheus workload for Amazon ECS, you must be running Container Insights in the cluster\.
-For information about installing Container Insights, see [Setting Up Container Insights on Amazon ECS](deploy-container-insights-ECS.md)\.
+For information about installing Container Insights, see [Setting up Container Insights on Amazon ECS](deploy-container-insights-ECS.md)\.

 **Topics**
 + [Set the Amazon ECS EC2 cluster environment variables](#ContainerInsights-Prometheus-Setup-memcached-ecs-environment)